codelion/vl-tanks/README.md

 # Moon wars

 HTML5 based tank game.
-Requires Firefox, Chrome or Opera.
-IE10 and Safari does not support HTML5 sound.
+Requires Firefox, Chrome, Internet explorer 10 or Opera.
+Old IE and Safari does not support all HTML5 features.

 ## Features:
 * 8 tanks and 2 air units